PoojaswiniT/Population-genetics/README.md

 - **A tree image with ancestry**

 ## To run
+Use the Annotation excel file to run the basic.py scriot to filter the data.
-change the path in the interface.R script for aadr_data, tree and image with the data files provided, AADR_test, chrY_hGrpTree_isogg2016.tsv, image.png respectively
+Change the path in the interface.R script for aadr_data, tree and image with the data files provided, AADR_test, chrY_hGrpTree_isogg2016.tsv, image.png respectively

 ## Technologies Used

-A python script was written to filter the AADR dataset for haplogroups, date and origins.
+A python script was written to filter the AADR dataset for haplogroups, date (mean) and origins.
 A R shiny script was written to run the application